BCOMM-User-Documentation/Github-User-Documentation/docs/trouble.md

 ## I can't see any of my code even though I just pushed it to my remote repository

 !!! warning
-       Unable to view files with code on window <br>
-       Occurs when viewing GitHub on a minimized screen or smaller screen.
+       This issue occurs when viewing GitHub on a minimized screen or smaller screen.

 !!! success
         This  can be fixed by clicking on the words view code on the GitHub repository page.